Non-Windows alternatives to the Modern UI interface

-Can we replace the Metro interface and Windows 8 by another operating system but with the same kind of interface?
+Can we replace the Metro interface on Windows 8 on have the same kind of interface on another operating system?

-Several scenarios can occur when Windows 8 will arrives on computers.
-Users can ignore the Metro interface and return to the traditional desktop interface.
+Several scenarios can occur.
+Users can ignore the Modern UI interface and return to the traditional desktop interface.
 They may also massively adopt the new platform which will create an opportunity for developers (if their software is accepted in the appstore).

 Another possible scenario is that tablets are gradually replacing desktop computers.
-In this case the Metro style is the right one, but if we must equip ourselves with new software, we can change also the system and replace Windows 8.
+In this case the Modern UI style is the right one, but if we must equip ourselves with new software, we can change also the system and replace Windows 8.
 But by which system?
-And first what functions must it offer to replace Metro?
+And first what functions must it offer to replace Modern UI?

-Applications are immersive in Metro, the interface disappears completely and we directly interacts with objects of the application by gestures.
+Applications are immersive in Modern UI, the interface disappears completely and we directly interacts with objects of the application by gestures.